Lady analyzing air sampling samples under the microscope.

 • The presence of settled spores on a floor where foot traffic is occurring.

-• Actual mold colonies growing on a floor where foot traffic is occurring.
+• The presence of actual mold colonies growing on the floor where foot traffic is occurring.

-• Sweeping, dusting, or vacuuming causing spores to become airborne just prior to sampling.
+• Sweeping, dusting, or vacuuming causes spores to become airborne just prior to sampling.

 • Proximity of a sampling pump to mold growth.